ethanhaines/NEST/README.md

 ## Status

 NEST is feature-complete as a working prototype.
 The pipeline now supports data curation, embedding, retrieval, visualization, and static web presentation.
-The next meaningful improvement is not a new feature, but more data: expanding the extant reference set will make fossil comparisons more useful and scientifically defensible.

 ## Why It Matters

 Manual pollen identification is expert-driven and time intensive.
 NEST does not try to replace that expertise.
 It is designed to reduce the search space: given an unknown grain, return visually similar extant candidates that a researcher can inspect more quickly.

-That makes it a practical bridge between computer vision and paleobotanical research.

 ## Acknowledgments